xero/moebius-web/README.md

 ### General Tips

 - **Auto-Restart:**
-  Always run the server with a process manager (systemd, forever) for automatic restarts on crash or reboot.
+  Always run the server with a process manager (e.g. systemd, forever) for automatic restarts on crash or reboot.
 - **Frequent Saves:**
   Lower the `--save-interval` value for high-collaboration sessions to avoid data loss.
 - **SSL Best Practice:**
   Always use SSL in production!
 Free certs: [let’s encrypt](https://letsencrypt.org/).
-  Automate renewals and always restart the server after cert updates.
+  [Automate renewals](https://github.com/nginx/nginx-acme) and always restart the server/service after cert updates.
 - **Testing Locally:**
-  You can test the server locally with just `node server.js` and connect with `http://localhost:1337` (or your chosen port).
+  You can test the server locally with just `node server.js` and connect with `http{s,}://localhost:1337` (or your chosen port).
 - **WebSocket Debugging:**
   Use browser dev tools (Network tab) to inspect WebSocket connection details.
 - **Session Backups:**